RadW2020/radw2020.github.io/_posts/2025-11-14-BitfiTech Exchange Descentralizado.md

 ## What I Learned About Distributed Systems

 Building BitfiTech deepened my understanding of several fundamental distributed systems concepts.
-The CAP theorem became concrete rather than abstract.
 In a network partition, you must choose between consistency and availability.
 BitfiTech chooses availability, allowing nodes to continue operating even when partitioned, accepting that they may temporarily have divergent views of the orderbook.

 ### CAP Theorem Trade-offs in BitfiTech